snowdj/Social-Media-Analytics-in-Universties/readme.md

-Most of code were obtained in parts from various sources such as Google, Stackoverflow, R Bloggers.
+Some code were obtained in parts from various sources such as Google, Stackoverflow, R Bloggers.
 A special thanks to Jefferey Breen.
 I have used his sentiment classfication technique for my analysis.
 A special thanks to Kaggle as well.